DFE-Digital/sts-plan-technology-for-your-school/oh-no-thoughts.md

 ### The old README referenced `DfeSignInSetup.cs` which no longer exists

 The file was renamed to `ServiceCollectionExtensions.cs` at some point but the README was never updated.
 A good example of why this documentation effort is needed.

 ---

-## `src/Dfe.PlanTech.Web.Node`

-### Source maps shipped to production

-`esbuild.config.js` enables `sourcemap: true` for all JS and CSS builds with no environment check.
-Source maps in production expose the original source structure, variable names, and logic to anyone who opens browser dev tools or inspects network traffic.
-They should either be disabled in production builds or uploaded to an error tracking service (e.g. Sentry) and excluded from the public deployment.

-### `BrowserHistory` uses `localStorage` — shared across tabs

-`browser-history.js` stores navigation history in `localStorage` under the key `BrowserHistory`. `localStorage` is shared across all tabs and windows for the same origin.
-If a user has two tabs open, back button navigation in one tab will reflect URLs visited in the other. `sessionStorage` (scoped to a single tab) would be the correct choice here.

-### Browser targets are from 2017

-The esbuild CSS target is `['chrome58', 'firefox57', 'safari11', 'edge16']` — all from late 2017.
-These are now 7+ years old.
-Using outdated targets means esbuild emits unnecessary polyfill code and cannot apply modern CSS/JS optimisations that would reduce output size.
-GDS service standards require supporting the last two major versions of popular browsers; the targets should be updated to reflect current browser support requirements.

-### `"gulp": "gulp"` script with no Gulp installation

-`package.json` defines a `"gulp": "gulp"` npm script but Gulp is not listed as a dependency and there is no `gulpfile.js`.
-Running `npm run gulp` will fail.
-This is leftover from a previous build setup and should be removed.

----